jacobeskin/Monte-Carlo-Simulations-in-Finance/README.md

 # A study of Monte Carlo simulations in options pricing
 This project explores the different ways Monte Carlo simulation can be used in pricing options.
 The emphasis is on looking at different ways of improving the estimates and computational efficiency.
 Most of the calculations are done with Python, but in the end as a final comaprison in computational speed, the methods that do the heavy lifting will be written in Fortran usin OpenMP for multithreding and wrapping the subroutines into Python modules.

-### Unfinished, the current updated progress can be viewed at (if the website works properly), fortran code still in progress:
+### Unfinished, the current updated progress can be viewed at (if the website works properly), only geometric average explanation and part for the final class left plus some illustrating plots:
 https://nbviewer.jupyter.org/github/jacobeskin/Monte-Carlo-Simulations-in-Finance/blob/master/A%20study%20of%20MC%20in%20option%20pricing/Options.ipynb